gokayyavuz/stock_analyzer/README.md

 ### 💼 Portfolio Simulation
 - Build a full portfolio by adding multiple positions
 - Track and visualize the overall portfolio development over time

-### 🔮 Stock Prediction
-- Use Facebook Prophet to forecast future price trends
-- Display predictive time series with trend and confidence intervals

 ## 🧩 Built With